northern-latitudes/northern-latitudes.github.io/about.md

 permalink: /about/
 ---

-<p class="lead">Northern Latitudes - leadership of the five LCCs within Alaska and Northern Canada
+<p class="">Northern Latitudes - leadership of the five LCCs within Alaska and Northern Canada
-and LCC and the Alaska Climate Science Center staff - represents shared conservation priorities of hundreds of organizations: federal and state agencies, non-governmental organizations, and Tribes/First Nations across nearly 40 million square kilometers of vast and largely intact landscapes of Alaska and Northwest Canada.</p>
+and the Alaska Climate Science Center staff - represents shared conservation priorities of hundreds of organizations: federal and state agencies, non-governmental organizations, and Tribes/First Nations across nearly 40 million square kilometers of vast and largely intact landscapes of Alaska and Northwest Canada.</p>